 A subsistence salmon permit is required when subsistence salmon fishing in northern Norton Sound.
 Permits are required for all marine and fresh waters of Subdistricts 1 through 3 (Nome, Golovin, and Elim), Cape Woolley Subdistrict of the Norton Sound District, and the Port Clarence District.
 A separate permit for Pilgrim River and Salmon Lake is required when fishing there.
 Catch limits in effect are listed on the permit for the rivers that have subsistence catch limits.
 Rod and reel are legal subsistence fishing gear in northern Norton Sound and a subsistence salmon permit or sport fish license is required when fishing with rod and reel for salmon.
 Rod and reel are not legal subsistence fishing gear in southern Norton Sound and a sport fish license is required when fishing with a rod and reel in State of Alaska open waters.
 However, no subsistence salmon permits are required in Southern Norton Sound waters when fishing with a net including the Norton Bay Subdistrict beginning at Bald Head, between Elim and Koyuk, to the southern Norton Sound District boundary at Point Romanof.
-The subsistence fishing schedule is in effect for the Nome Subdistrict and marine and fresh waters will be open to subsistence salmon fishing from 6 p.m.
-Wednesday until 6 p.m.
-Monday, except for the marine waters east of Cape Nome which will remain open 7 days a week.
 Subdistrict (1) Nome Subsistence Fishing: